zks0002/fixedpoint/docs/source/string-formatting.rst

 ===============================================================================

-Using the ``format_spec`` ``type`` ``'m'`` or ``'n'`` allows you to format the integer and fractional bits as an :class:`int`.
+Using the ``format_spec`` ``type`` ``'m'`` or ``'n'`` allows you to format the integer or fractional bits as an :class:`int`.
 Precede these ``type``\ s with other standard types like ``'b'``, ``'o'``, ``'d'``, ``'n'``, ``'x'``, or ``'X'``.